Introduction to e-invoice vendor integration

-The integration framework utilizes the UBL 2.4 specification for standardized data exchange, ensuring seamless communication between Google and vendors.
+• The integration framework adheres to the UBL 2.4 specification for standardizing invoice and application response formats.

 This document is designed to guide service providers through the integration process, explaining how the system works and what is required for a successful integration.